Invoca/process_settings/README.md

 #### Read Latest Setting Through `ProcessSettings[]`

-The simplest approach is to read the latest settings at any time through `ProcessSettings[]` (which delegates to `ProcessSettings::Monitor.instance`):
+The simplest approach--as shown above--is to read the latest settings at any time through `ProcessSettings[]` (which delegates to `ProcessSettings::Monitor.instance`):
 ```
 http_version = ProcessSettings['frontend', 'http_version']
 ```